William Laidlaw and the 1912 Memorial at Contin Parish Church

 A Bronze and Marble Tablet was erected by the Club in Contin Parish Church to the memory of William Laidlaw.
 (Sir Walter amanuensis)

-Following text was taken from the [1912 bulletin]:
+The following text was recorded in the Club’s [1912 bulletin]:

 In the Spring of the present year (1912) a Tablet was erected by the Club in Contin Parish Church to the memory of Willie Laidlaw.
 The Tablet, which is 21½ ins. by 18 ins., was designed by Mr J. D. Cairns, Architect, George Street, and was cast in bronze by Messrs Wm.
 Bryden & Son, George Street.
 It is surrounded by a border of vert egypte marble, and contains the following inscription:—